kent-map/kent/19c/19c-storr-biography.md

 Storr, Francis et al. _Minnows of Brenchley Brook_, London, Richard Barrett, 1861
 UK Census, 1861.
 [Online:](https://ancestry.co.uk) accessed 18/02/21
 Wikitree Genealogy website.
 Online: https://www.wikitree.com/wiki/Storr-213 ac-cessed 16/02/21

+[^ref1]: The anthology was edited by Bernard Bigsby - full name Bernard Edward Sulyard Drake Bigsby - who would later move to America, marry, publish a series of seminal texts on the English language and become an eminent philologist, journalist and author.
+In 1861, however, he was resident with the Storr family at the Vicarage in Brenchley, where the UK Census lists his occupation as Tutor.
+He was 26 years old, having been born in Derby in 1835, and an Oxford graduate.
+[^ref2]: James Knight Jennings (1813-1892), Oxford graduate, clergyman and author of The Dialect of the West of England, particularly Somersetshire (1869) is listed at this address on both the 1851 and 1861 census returns.
+His note to Stainforth draws his attention to two poems in particular: “- one by Mrs Frances [sic] Storr the vicars [sic] wife - the other by her little daughter”.
+These poems are on pages 19-20 and 14-15 respectively.